icub-tech-iit/documentation/mkdocs/tendons_icub/docs/shoulder_elbow.md

 > Now you can tense both screws for tension cable 3 and 4

 !!!
 TIP
-    Do cycles of 5 turns for each screws in order to find an equal tensionning
+    Do cycles of 5 turns for each screws in order to find an equal tensioning

 ### <u>IMPORTANT NOTES</u> for Cable from 8 to 5